 Next time, we’ll talk about more ways we can help our dogs to feel really safe and comfortable and the best ways to play with and spend time with our dog.

-Note to parents: Use this story and the following resources to teach dog safety to your child and how to continue to foster trusting relationships between dogs and kids.
+Note to parents: Use this story and the other resources to teach dog safety to your child and how to continue to foster trusting relationships between dogs and kids.